 The Wildlife Center of Virginia is a teaching hospital, with the mission of teaching the world to care about and to care for wildlife and the environment.

-The Wildlife Center has a wide variety of educational opportunities for a range of audiences, including viewing the Center’s online Critter Cam and moderated discussion … unique online opportunities for classrooms around the world … field trips and tours of the Center … programs presented at locations throughout Virginia.
+The Wildlife Center has a wide variety of educational opportunities for a range of audiences, including viewing the Center’s online Critter Cam and moderated discussion, unique online opportunities for classrooms around the world, field trips and tours of the Center, and programs presented at locations throughout Virginia.

 The conservation themes we emphasize in all of our education lessons are drawn directly from the stories of the thousands of wild animals that arrive at the Wildlife Center’s doorstep every year in need of care.
 The stories of these animals illustrate the wider problems wildlife face — litter, pesticides, free-roaming domestic animals, habitat loss, and diseases – and challenge people of all ages to take action to protect wildlife.

-The Center currently has eight cameras located in outdoor animal enclosures.
+The Center has cameras in multiple locations inside the hospital and in outdoor animal enclosures.
 These cameras provide a live web-broadcast, giving viewers the chance to watch these wild animals.
-A moderated discussion is also featured on the Wildlife Center’s Critter Cam page.
+A moderated discussion is also featured on the Wildlife Center’s Critter Cam pages.
 Viewers may submit questions or comments; staff and trained volunteer moderators approve these comments to ensure a vibrant and educational discussion.

 The Critter Cam’s moderated discussion also may be “reserved” by a classroom or school for a special online class, a live question-and-answer session, etc. These online classes are free and can range from a presentation by a Center staff member to a more informal question-and-answer session.